mmckechney/SqlBuildManager/docs/change_notes.md

 ### Version 9.2.1

 - *ADDED:* New policy check status that warns you that code should be reviewed before release
-- *ADDED:* command line abilty to check script policies.
+- *ADDED:* command line ability to check script policies.
 Usage: SqlBuildManager.Console.exe /PolicyCheck "<Source Package Path and Name>"
 - *ADDED:* command line ability to create a default backout package.
 Usage: `SqlBuildManager.Console.exe /CreateBackout "<Source Package Path and Name>" /server="<Backout source server>" /database="<Backout source database>`"
 - *FIXED:* Script policy icons were getting set to "Policy checks not run" after a committed build
 - *FIXED:* Database login error for accounts that do not have code review database permissions